fnordomat/misc/README.md

 # misc
 Miscellaneous handy and/or weird stuff.

+## haskell
+This folder contains stuff written in [haskell](https://www.haskell.org/).
+None of it is intended for production.

 ## rust
 I like learning new languages.
 This folder contains stuff written in [rust](https://www.rust-lang.org).
 - rust/dupes: find probable duplicate files by SHA256 - this one is actually useful.
 Moved to [its own repo](https://github.com/fnordomat/dupes)